 It’s needed in microscopic amounts for the utilization of collagen and for enhancing the integrity of specific cellular membranes in the body 33.

 Bromine is actually quite toxic and tends to replace chlorine in the body in chemical reactions.
-It can pass the blood brain barrier and has many toxic effects in large quantities.
+It can pass the blood brain barrier and has many harmful effects in large quantities.

-Acute exposure has been known to irritate the skin and eyes, destroy tissues, result in neurological problems, dermatitis, and thyroid imbalance 34.
+Acute exposure has been known to irritate the skin and eyes, destroy tissues, as well as result in neurological problems, skin reactions, and thyroid imbalances 34.

-Most people are exposed to toxic levels of Bromine in their drinking water and aught to filter their water to avoid thyroid imbalances and more.
+Many are exposed to toxic levels of Bromine in their drinking water and ought to filter their water to ensure optimal health and well-being.